 Board Member - Area 2 - Exp.
 12/11/2026

-Vince Hobbs has lived in Ripon for 27 years.
-He has been married 30 years to Stephanie and enjoys living in Historic Downtown Ripon.
-They have four kids, three of which graduated Ripon High School.
-The fourth has been in Heaven since 1995.
-They enjoy their two grandsons, one of which is a student at Colony Oak Elementary.
-Vince is member of One Church.
+Vince Hobbs has lived in Ripon for 29 years.
+He has been married 34 years to Stephanie and enjoys living in Historic Downtown Ripon.
+They have four kids, three of whom graduated from Ripon High School.
+They enjoy their five grandchildren, two of whom are currently enrolled in RUSD.

-Vince served on the RUSD Facilities Master Planning Committee and is the Project Manager of the $2 million grassroots Ripon High School Stadium Revitalization and continues to help as needed.
-He is also a member of the Love Ripon Board of Directors.
+Vince served on the RUSD Facilities Master Planning Committee and was the Project Manager of the $2.7 million grassroots Ripon High School Stadium Revitalization and continues to help as needed.

-Vince has a lot of heart and soul invested in our community and is looking forward to helping continue to cultivate a culture of unity and understanding through his work on the Ripon Unified School District Board of Education.
+Vince has a lot of heart and soul invested in our community and a passion for developing future leaders.
+Working as part of the Ripon Unified School District Board, he wants to continue to cultivate a culture of student success with the amazing RUSD staff.

 Board Member - Area 5 - Exp.
 12/13/2024